xyniu1/VideoGPT/README.md

 If you do not care about classes, the class folders are not necessary and the dataset file structure can be collapsed into `train` and `test` directories of just videos.

-## Using Pretrained VQ-VAEs
-There are four available pre-trained VQ-VAE models.
-All strides listed with each model are downsampling amounts across THW for the encoders.
-* `bair_stride4x2x2`: trained on 16 frame 64 x 64 videos from the BAIR Robot Pushing dataset
-* `ucf101_stride4x4x4`: trained on 16 frame 128 x 128 videos from UCF-101
-* `kinetics_stride4x4x4`: trained on 16 frame 128 x 128 videos from Kinetics-600
-* `kinetics_stride2x4x4`: trained on 16 frame 128 x 128 videos from Kinetics-600, with 2x larger temporal latent codes (achieves slightly better reconstruction)
 ```python
 from torchvision.io import read_video
 from videogpt import load_vqvae